 6. Use Treemily to Create Your Family Tree

-Our family tree builder will help you visualize your family history and share your ancestors’ stories with your loved ones.
+Our family tree maker will help you visualize your family history and share your ancestors’ stories with your loved ones.
 You can choose various templates and play with colors to make your tree look the way you see it.

 The truest form of art is the one that touches your heart.
 So creating an artistic interpretation of your history through a family tree is a great way to feel connected to something much bigger than yourself.